-Our area does not have the millenials that other areas in the nation do.
-We have more awaiting retirement than the national average, yet we are significantly lower than the national average for diversity.
+Western Wisconsin does not have the millenial population that other areas in the nation do.
+Our eight counties have more awaiting retirement than the national average.
+We are significantly lower than the national average for diversity.
 We must create attraction strategies to cover the gap.

 We attract more than the national average of veterans due to the exceptional benefits package we offer to veterans, particularly to those retiring from the military who sometime pursue a second career.
-Our extremely lower violent and property crime rates also make our area attractive.
+Our extremely low violent and property crime rates also make our area attractive.